PQL DISTINCT()

 Mandatory Arguments

-• field: a string, FIELD, which is the name of some field in INDEX or a string which is the name of some field in the primary index (i.e. the index in square brackets before the query) – the latter is the default when the index argument isn’t supplied.
+field: a string, FIELD, which is the name of some field in INDEX or a string which is the name of some field in the primary index (i.e. the index in square brackets before the query) – the latter is the default when theindexargument isn’t supplied.
 The distinct values returned will be the distinct values from this field.

 Optional Arguments

-• ROW_CALL : the row call use to filter records.
-Only the values of records returned by this row call will be used in the computation of Distinct().
-Note this row call is run against the primary index (i.e. the index in square brackets) when there is not an index argument supplied.
-It is run against INDEX when the index argument is supplied.
+ROW_CALL: the row call use to filter records.
+Only the values of records returned by this row call will be used in the computation ofDistinct().
+Note this row call is run against the primary index (i.e. the index in square brackets) when there is not anindexargument supplied.
+It is run againstINDEXwhen theindexargument is supplied.index: INDEX is the name of the index that FIELD exists in.
+When this argument is supplied, it is the index ROW_CALL is executed against.
+When it isn’t supplied, FIELD should exist in the primary index andROW_CALLwill be executed on the primary index (i.e. the index in square brackets)

 Returns

-• if FIELD is an unkeyed Set, Mutex, or Time field:
+- if FIELD is an unkeyed Set, Mutex, or Time field:

-• a list of field values (ID or unsigned integers) are return under the “columns” key
+- a list of field values (ID or unsigned integers) are return under the “columns” key

-• if FIELD is a keyed Set, Mutex, of Time field:
+- if FIELD is a keyed Set, Mutex, of Time field:

-• a list of field values (strings) are returned under the “keys” key
+- a list of field values (strings) are returned under the “keys” key

-• a list of ID / unsigned integers are returned uner the “columns” key
+- a list of ID / unsigned integers are returned uner the “columns” key

-• the value of the “columns” key is essentially erroneous data; but note, these are the values that will be used if you’re attempting you use Distinct() as the row call.
-In this case, you might get some unexpected behavior.
+- the value of the “columns” key is essentially erroneous data; but note, these are the values that will be used if you’re attempting you use

-• if FIELD is an Int, Decimal, or Timestamp field:
+- if FIELD is an Int, Decimal, or Timestamp field:

-• similar to the result of a row call, Distinct() including a list of “columns”.
+Distinct()including a list of “columns”.
 Dissimilarly, these results are separated into two groups – one for negative values and one for positive values.
 This structure is necessary to accommodate signed values that are represented with bitsets.

 Examples